How to Pass the NCLEX-RN Exam On Your First Try

 As with any standardized test, there are simple tips and techniques you should follow to give you a better shot at passing the NCLEX exam.

-By familiarizing yourself with the NCLEX format, you won’t fell as much pressure on test day.
-For example, you will already know that if the question get harder, then it’s likely you’ve answered many of the previous questions correctly.
+By familiarizing yourself with the NCLEX format, you won’t feel as much pressure on test day.
+For example, you will already know that if the questions are becoming more difficult, then it’s likely you’ve answered many of the previous questions correctly.

 It’s also important to remember that the exam ranges between 75 and 265 questions, so you’ll be running a marathon, not a sprint.
-In other words, take your allotted breaks!
-It will help to pull your head away from the computer screen and get some food, water, or just some time to meditate and relax.
+Be sure to take the allotted breaks during the test.
+This time lets you clear your head for a few minutes, use the bathroom, and eat or drink something light.

 Tip #5: Prepare for Exam Day

-For your convenience the NCSBN offer several NCLEX-RN tips for exam day:
+For your convenience the NCSBN offers several NCLEX-RN tips for exam day:

 When you arrive for your NCLEX, you’ll need an acceptable form of ID.
 You no longer need to bring a paper copy of the Authorization to Test (ATT) for admittance to the NCLEX.
 For further details, please visit Authorization to Test.